 With the rate of suicide rising in Aboriginal and Torres Strait Islander children and young people, particularly young men, Aboriginal and Torres Strait Islander people are more likely than non-Indigenous people to have been affected by suicide at a young age.

-This means some young people from Aboriginal and Torres Strait Islander families and communities have a long history of grief and tragedy, including deaths by suicide.
-This history can impact on their grief responses: grief piles on top of grief and there can be a sense that there is no possibility that grief might end.
+Some young people from Aboriginal and Torres Strait Islander families and communities have a long history of grief and tragedy, including deaths by suicide.
+This history can have a severe impact on their grief responses: grief piles on top of grief and it can be hard to see an end to the sadness.
 It also means that a young person may react strongly to the death of what may seem to be a distant relative or family friend.

-Following the death of a young person by suicide, there may also be the fear that the suicide may be ‘contagious’ and that other suicides of young people may follow.
+Following the death of a young person by suicide, there may also be a fear that the suicide will be ‘contagious’ and that suicides of other young people may follow.

 If accumulated grief becomes overwhelming, it may be more difficult, particularly for young people, to talk about their feelings and get the support they need.

-Returning to country may be vital and there may be traditional ceremonies to be carried out to express grief and help the spirit of the deceased person on its way.
+Returning to country may be vital and there may be traditional ceremonies to be carried out to express grief and help the spirit of the person who died on its way.

-There may be obligations to attend the funeral, even of someone only known distantly, which can clash with work and other commitments.
-Aboriginal and Torres Strait Islander people may find that they are attending one funeral after another, adding to their emotional distress.
+There may be obligations to attend the funeral, even for those only distantly connected to the person who died, which can clash with work and other commitments.
+Aboriginal and Torres Strait Islander people may find that they are attending one funeral after another, which can add to their emotional distress.

-There may be reluctance for Aboriginal and Torres Strait islander people to seek help from non-Indigenous support services, for fear of racism and stereotyping.
+There may be reluctance among Aboriginal and Torres Strait Islander people experiencing grief to seek help from non-Indigenous support services, for fear of racism and stereotyping.
 But if feelings of hopelessness or persistent and disabling grief do not improve over time after a loved one dies, it is important for Aboriginal and Torres Strait Islander people to access culturally safe support.
 The role of Elders, family, and Aboriginal and Torres Strait Islander counsellors can be very important.

-Recognising and acknowledging the grief is an important step in coping with grief.
+Recognising and acknowledging the grief is an important step in learning to cope with its impact.

-The high rates of suicide reported among Aboriginal and Torres Strait Islander Peoples are the result of many individual, social and historical factors coming together which can result in high levels of trauma and unresolved grief.
+The high rate of suicide reported among Aboriginal and Torres Strait Islander Peoples is the result of many individual, social and historical factors coming together.
+In combination, these factors can result in high levels of trauma and unresolved grief.
 These factors include:

 - The impact of colonisation.
 This has a profound and ongoing effect on the social, emotional, physical and spiritual wellbeing of Aboriginal and Torres Strait Islander Peoples.
 Historically, government policies have dispossessed and disempowered Aboriginal and Torres Strait Islander Peoples, causing lasting damage to their connections to land, culture, family and community.

-- The ongoing impact of the disconnection and trauma faced by Aboriginal and Torres Strait Islander Peoples, which is made worse by the social, economic and health inequalities that continue today.
+- The impact of the disconnection and trauma faced by Aboriginal and Torres Strait Islander Peoples, which is made worse by the social, economic and health inequalities, continues today.
 Elders believe that youth suicides, in particular, can be linked to feelings of disconnection from cultural identity, and not having the sense of belonging that comes with a spiritual connection to country.